kgateway-dev/kgateway/docs/content/reference/cli/glooctl_istio_uninject.md

 ### Synopsis

 Removes the istio-proxy sidecar from the gateway-proxy pod.
 Also removes the sds sidecar from the gateway-proxy pod.
-Also removes the gateway_proxy_sds cluster from the gateway-proxy envoy bootstrap ConfigMap.Usage: `glooctl istio uninject [--namespace namespace]`
+Also removes the gateway_proxy_sds cluster from the gateway-proxy envoy bootstrap ConfigMap.

 ```
 glooctl istio uninject [flags]